piyoki/nixos-config/docs/tips-and-tricks.md

 - Specify code dependencies declaratively (will be stored in `flake.lock`, e.g `home-manager`)
 - Rebuilding and updating whole system made easy
   - Store the entire system based on `git`, setting pin ref to a specific commit if wanted
-- Very useful tool to build you rown config
+- A Very useful tool to build you own configs
   - Multiple configs in one
   - People with GitHub dotfiles will feel right at home